DinographicPixels/TouchGuild/README.md

 # NIGHTLY BUILD
 Be aware that Nightly builds aren't stable and can have still have major bugs.
 If you face issues, feel free to report it by creating an issue on TouchGuild's GitHub, please specify that you're using a Nightly build.

+## What's new on Nightly builds?
+For now, we're not having additional feature on Nightly builds.
+We recently reorganized type import/export for a better library developer experience.

 # Guide, documentation & even more
 Everything's to help you to get started, to create an incredible guilded bot through our Library.
 ## Links: